mrbrown2207/ms_iii_sit/README.md

 - The Code Insititue!
 The tutors are always amazing, but were particularly helpful with this project.
 What made them really effective was there just would be some "chatting" between us and they would lead me to find the answer on my own.
 They acted like sounding boards.

+- Another note: as this is my last project in this course, I want to say how much I have enjoyed the course!
+I am actually going to miss the tutors as they were absolutely amazing.
+I called him out before, but I will do it again: Tim Nelson in particular was brilliant.
+Thank you Tim!

+I am also going to miss this journey through all these technologies.
+It has been an amazing experience.
+I feel like I have grown leaps and bounds as a developer...and I thought I was good before! :wink:

+You stay classy Code Insititute! :thumbsup: